How to Find the Sweet Spot When Parents Disagree

 When I was growing up my parents did not argue, at all; in front of us nor out of ear shot.
 My Mom did her best and Dad let his lack of anger management rule the house.
 Yes, we were verbally, emotionally, and physically hurt by him.
-Today we would call this child abuse or deep unconscious parenting.
+Today we would call this child abuse or deep troubling and unconscious parenting.
+He passed on his unresolved trauma.
 This post is not about abuse but more about the conflict about different parenting styles, habits, and values.

 My educational background includes years of training in and delivering workshops on Parent Education.
 One of my certificates is from Thomas Gordon’s Parent Effectiveness Training.
 He stated, “Parents do not have to put up a “United front.”
 One might conclude that it is just fine to have a rousing fight in front of the children.

 Not so!
-Let me offer some perspective and possible options.
+Let me offer some perspective on situations when parents disagree.

 Parental disagreements are inevitable and often desirable.
 It is healthy for children to witness healthy disagreement and see their parents come to mutual agreement.
 Usually parents have different personalities, values, and discipline styles.
 Most certainly, they were raised in families with different family values, habits, rituals, and child discipline.
 Yet, we can do harm in how we act out our disagreements.
 Also, we may neglect to affirm what we do agree on.